 Knitting gauge is a measure of the number of stitches and rows knitted within a specific area.
 It is very important to be sure you are knitting to the correct gauge, which will be given on the pattern by the designer.
 Most patterns will include the words make a gauge swatch, so it is important to learn how to make a swatch and, to measure the knitting gauge.

-- Knitting Gauge
+Knitting Gauge Tutorial

 What is Knitting Gauge?
 Definition

 Knitting gauge is the measurement of the number of stitches and rows in a square of fabric which is usually 4 x 4 inches (10x10cm).
 It is determined by making a knitting gauge swatch and using a measuring tool to measure stitches and rows.
 You will often see this in the knitting pattern instructions as "knit a gauge swatch".

+How to Gauge Measured?
 Stitch Gauge vs Row Gauge

 Stitch gauge is the number of stitches measured horizontally.
 Row gauge is the number of rows measured vertically.